 For those who are starting out without a lot of real longer hikes in preparation, this can take a month(s), for others who hike semi-frequently or more frequently this will occur over the first few weeks.
 Much of this comes down to your leg muscles to get back to full muscle use.

-For most of us, we don’t use much of the muscles in our legs in our day to day jobs, regardless of walking “10,000 steps” or similar you aren’t using the stabilizers, for example, the big glute work has declined with the use of elevators and skipping stairs.
+For most of us, we don’t use much of the muscles in our legs in our day-to-day jobs, regardless of walking “10,000 steps” or similar you aren’t using stabilizers, for example, the big glute work has declined with the use of elevators and skipping stairs.

 A lot of how you will get your hiking legs will come down to a range of factors, from your age, fitness level, nutrition, sleep, or other health-related conditions.
 Each of these could cause delays in how your body heals and activates your muscles to get you moving and grooving.

 There are issues with injury when you haven’t had the time to properly develop trial legs, these can range from ankle sprains, to knee pain, IT band syndrome and even worse.

 This is why many people spend a lot of time preparing for a thru-hike by doing long day hikes or weeklong backpacking trips so their bodies can better handle the abuse.